Frequently asked questions

 Which style guides do you use?

-If you can send me a link to your style guide or house style, that will really help.
-If you don't have either of these things, I will follow the majority usage in your file, ensuring it is applied consistently throughout.
-I will correct typographical and literal errors, and address syntax and grammar, while ensuring that styling is consistent (e.g. British or American English, single or double quote marks, serial comma or no serial comma).
-I have created my own style guide, which I am happy to share with you.
+I can work with any style guide.
+If you're not following one, I will work with the majority usage in your file, ensuring it's applied consistently.
+I will correct literal errors, tidy up any grammar or usage issues, and ensure styling is consistent (e.g. British or American English, single or double quote marks, serial comma or no serial comma).
+I have created my own style guide, which I am happy to share with you, or I can create one for you or your organisation.